coffeecocoa/coffeecocoa.github.io/_posts/2021-05-09-nintendo-switch-review-and-price.md

     </a>
 </p>

-The bottom of the Nintendo Switch has a USB-C port for charging and connecting to the Switch Dock.
+The bottom of the Nintendo Switch has a USB-C port for charging and connecting to the Switch Dock...

 <u>So, Have you decided to buy a Nintendo Switch?</u> or...

-<u>Do you want something different?</u>
+<u>Do you want something different?...</u>

-If you're looking for entertainment at home with your family.
+If you're looking for entertainment at home with your family...

-<u>Here are the best</u> Nintendo Switch and the Variation with the Price on Amazon.
+<u>Here are the best</u> Nintendo Switch and the Variation with the Price on Amazon...

-<u>And, You can never go wrong</u> choosing one of these.
+<u>And, You can never go wrong</u> choosing one of these...

 <a href="https://amzn.to/3o1Rh0W" target="_blank" rel="nofollow">